-Two things demonstrated the danger of foreign oil dependence in the mid 1930s to Hitler: 1) in Oct 1935, when Italy invaded Ethiopia, Mussolini almost faced an oil embargo; 2) the “hated” Bolsheviks/Soviets , who owned a large chain of gasoline stations throughout Germany.
+Two things demonstrated the danger of foreign oil dependence in the mid-1930s to Hitler: 1) in Oct 1935, when Italy invaded Ethiopia, Mussolini almost faced an oil embargo; 2) the “hated” Bolsheviks/Soviets, who owned a large chain of gasoline stations throughout Germany.
 In Feb 1936, they abruptly stopped its deliveries of gasoline to Germany.
-In March 1936, Hitler re-militarized the Rhineland on the border of France in violation of international treaty agreement.
+In March 1936, Hitler re-militarized the Rhineland on the border of France in violation of the international treaty agreement.
 When he was not challenged, he prepared for war by 1940 by inaugurating a four-year plan which aimed to reduce foreign oil dependence through new technology and chemistry.
-Thus, synthetic fuels industry was to become a central part of the overall war plan.
+Thus, the synthetic fuel industry was to become a central part of the overall war plan.

 The Grand Prize and Strategy

 In early 1942, Berlin made plans for Operation Blau with the objective to take the oil of the Caucasus and to march onwards for the oil in Iran and Iraq, then on to India.
 Hitler had been convinced that there was absolutely no way Germany could win the war without access to the Russian oil.
 He was determined to have it.
 The grand strategy was to have one attack through southern Russia and another from the southwest via North Africa.
 The Germans seemed on their way to achieving that goal in July 1942, and in mid-August reached the highest point in the Caucasus and in Europe.
 They required large amounts of petroleum.
 However, they had outrun their supply lines and lost their advantage of speed and surprise.
 Thus, although Operation Blau was the quest for oil, the Germans ran short of it.